Illa de Tagomago

 Illa de Tagomago is a private island off the east coast of Ibiza belonging to Spain.

 The etymology is likely from tagomago meaning "rock Mago" in reference to Mago Barca, a brother of the Carthaginian general Hannibal.
 In the Muslim era it was known as Taj Umayu.

 It is 1,525 m long and 113 m wide.
 The island is rocky, with a port and a lighthouse in the extreme southeast.
 The Tagomago lighthouse was built in 1913 and is a landmark in the shipping routes from Ibiza to Palma de Mallorca and Barcelona.
 It is 86.3 m above sea level, and its height is 20.4 m.

 The island is privately owned by a Spanish family, and has a small tourist facility that politicians and celebrities frequently visit.

-Tago Mago, the second studio album by German krautrock band Can, was named after the island.